 Remember how I told you I wrote about the day when I would have access to more resources and could learn a lot more?
 That day hasn’t come.
 Occasionally I’ll look up a word online in the 1828 dictionary but I’ve found using a few resources lets me think things through and come up with ideas.
 I’ve learned more having fewer resources with writing than lots.

 My research skills, thinking critically, and writing simply has absolutely translated over to business I’ve done.
 I’m able to conduct research effectively and then write about it, in the same manner, I did while serving a mission.
 Those same skills have also helped me to become a continuous learner.
-I actively seek out the things I want to learn and learn them, just like I did with my scripture study.
-Indeed, writing for an hour a day for two years have been one of the most beneficial things I’ve done in my life up to this point.
+Now, I actively seek out the things I want to learn and learn them, just like I did with my scripture study.

 One of the first posts I ever wrote on my blog was about how to edit.
 Tip number six was about gathering feedback from others as you are writing.
 Don’t dismiss the importance of feedback.
 For most of us, it’s hard to ask someone to review our work.
 As we write our novel, report, marketing content, or letter, we go through a struggle.
 We put a little bit of ourselves into it.

 It becomes personal.